Research-Practice Partnerships at AIR

 - Implement rigorous research methods.

-- Leverage others’ research to keep staff informed and up-to-date on the field’s lessons learned.
+- Leverage research insights to keep staff informed and up-to-date on the field’s lessons learned.

-- Harness research power to support decision making and inform the implementation of policies and practices.
+- Harness additional research capacity to support decision making and inform the implementation of policies and practices.

-- Provide more relevant and useful research products and tools.
+- Increase the relevance and usefulness of research products and tools.

-- Partner with researchers who provide an independent voice
+- Partner with researchers who provide an independent voice, new perspectives, and external credibility.

 - My colleagues and I are striving to improve outcomes for teachers, students, and/or their families.